acritelli/aws-labs/lab_6_ASG.md

     * This can be found under the "My AMIs" tab
 3. Specify an instance size of t2.micro
 4. Configure the name: Lab_Launch_Config_Version_1
     * *Fun fact:* The AWS console will allow you to use spaces.
-However, spaces cause an error when you try to apply the launch configuration to the auto scaling group during the next wizard.
+However, spaces cause an error when you try to apply the launch configuration to the auto scaling group during the next wizard (as of April 2017).
 5. Under "Advanced Details" configure the settings needed to assign a public IP address to every instance
 6. Use the security group that was created during the earlier step

 ## Step 3: Create an auto scaling group

 Now that we have a launch configuration, we can create an auto scaling group.
 The previous wizard should have automatically lead you into the deployment wizard for an ASG.

-Create an auto scaling group with the following attributes.
+Create an auto scaling group with the attributes below.

 1. Group name: Lab ASG
 2. Group size: Start with 1 instance